2022 Tennessee Senate election

 The 2022 Tennessee State Senate election was held on November 8, 2022, to elect 17 of the 33 seats for the Tennessee's State Senate.
 The elections coincided with the Governor, U.S. House, and State House elections.
 The primary elections were held on August 4, 2022.

 Following the 2022 elections, no seats changed hands, leaving Tennessee's State Senate delegation at a 27–6 Republican supermajority.

+Redistricting

+During the 2022 redistricting cycle, the Tennessee State Senate districts were adjusted through a combination of renumbering and boundary changes, some minor and others more significant.
+While several incumbents were assigned new district numbers, most continued to represent largely the same geographic areas.
+The plan generally consolidated safe areas and maintained a Republican gerrymander while reducing the number of competitive districts, providing protection to incumbents of both parties.